The Postman Always Rings Twice (1946 film): Critical response

 Bosley Crowther, film critic of The New York Times, gave the film a positive review and lauded the acting and direction of the film, writing, "Too much cannot be said for the principals.
 Mr. Garfield reflects to the life the crude and confused young hobo who stumbles aimlessly into a fatal trap.
 And Miss Turner is remarkably effective as the cheap and uncertain blonde who has a pathetic ambition to 'be somebody' and a pitiful notion that she can realize it through crime.
 Cecil Kellaway is just a bit too cozy and clean as Miss Turner's middle-aged spouse.
 He is the only one not a Cain character, and throws a few scenes a shade out of key.
 But Hume Cronyn is slyly sharp and sleazy as an unscrupulous criminal lawyer, Leon Ames is tough as a district attorney and Alan Reed plays a gum-shoe role well."

 Variety wrote that the two leads gave "the best of their talents" to their roles, but agreed with Crowther in finding Kellaway's performance "a bit flamboyant at times in interpreting the character."
 Harrison's Reports wrote that "the story is unconvincing, but it has been produced well and acted capably."
 John McCarten of The New Yorker wrote: "Since the hero and heroine of the film are never dealt with sympathetically, the mating calls that preface their amour are monotonous.
 But once they get around to murder, things pick up and I'm confident you'll enjoy the resulting legal byplay that goes on between Hume Cronyn, as Miss Turner's lawyer, and Leon Ames, as the prosecuting attorney.
 As a matter of fact, Mr. Cronyn and Mr. Ames take most of the acting honors, and there is a decided letdown in the picture after a courtroom clash in which both of them participate with vast enthusiasm."
+Film critic James Agee was highly critical of the movie: "The Postman Always Rings Twice is mainly a terrible misfortune from start to finish...
+It looks to have been made in a depth of seriousness incompatible with the material, complicated by a paralysis of fear of the front office.
+It is, however, very interesting for just those reasons—it is what can happen, especially in Hollywood, if you are forced to try both to eat your cake and have it, and don't realize that it is, after all, only good pumpernickel."
+Pauline Kael wrote, "Entertaining, though overlong.
+The director, Tay Garnett, knew almost enough tricks to sustain this glossily bowdlerized version of the James M. Cain novel, and he used Lana Turner maybe better than any other director did."